 The CGE reviews files for international student admissions, works with the Immigration and naturalization services to facilitate international students in maintaining their legal status, and processes transfers to and from other colleges and universities.
-The CGE houses the ESL (English as a Second Language) program and the TSFL (Teaching Second or Foreign Languages) program.
+The CGE houses the ESL (English as a Second Language) program and the TESL (Teaching English as a Second Languages) program.

-The Center for Global Engagement offers housing placement, monitors insurance coverage and helps with medical needs.
-In addition, the CGE tracks students' progress while at Snow College and has a tutorial program for students needing help in academic courses.
+The Center for Global Engagement offers housing placement, monitors insurance coverage and helps with medical needs for international students.
+In addition, the CGE tracks students' progress while at Snow College and has a tutorial program for international students needing help in academic courses.